Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 ### Overview
 Now that we understand how to create points, and calculate distance, we will now pile on a large set additional Snowflake Geospatial functionality to further our analysis.

-### Step 1 - create a Geographic Collection of Points and build our Minimum Bounding Polygon
+### Step 1 - Create a Geographic Collection of Points and build our Minimum Bounding Polygon
 Please execute the next query which will take the building blocks from the previous section and now collect all of our Geography Points and build a Minimum Bounding Polygon from them.

 Within this query we will see the usage of [ST_NPOINTS](https://docs.snowflake.com/en/sql-reference/functions/st_npoints), [ST_COLLECT](https://docs.snowflake.com/en/sql-reference/functions/st_collect), [ST_ENVELOPE](https://docs.snowflake.com/en/sql-reference/functions/st_envelope) and [ST_AREA](https://docs.snowflake.com/en/sql-reference/functions/st_area).